“There is no such thing as a Docker container!”

 Connectivity

-Let’s now establish network connectivity between the host and the container process by creating two virtual Ethernet interfaces.
+Let’s now establish network connectivity between the host and the container process by creating two virtual Ethernet (veth

 Conceptually, we can think of this as a cable that connects the default net